Manchin says he ‘cannot vote’ for Democrats’ $2 trillion spending package

 “Look, we’ve been dealing with Mr. Manchin for month after month after month.
 But if he doesn’t have the courage to do the right thing for the working families of West Virginia and America, let him vote no in front of the whole world,” Sanders said.

-Amy Wang contributed to this story.
+Amy Wang contributed to this report.